Managing your preventive maintenance can be a challenge. One of the best ways you can do it is the proper use of checklists.

 - Preventive maintenance checklist and schedules.

-- Routine equipment inspection checklist to ensure safe environment in facility.
+- Routine equipment inspection checklist to ensure a safe environment in the facility.

-With a digital system, these checklists can be dynamic and automatically include weekly or monthly checklists.
+These checklists can be dynamic and automatically include weekly or monthly checklists with a digital system.

-Checklists should be put together and regularly reviewed by the maintenance manager, but they should take impact from the manager, supervisor, and those senior technicians who know the checklists off by heart.
+Checklists should be put together and regularly reviewed by the maintenance manager, but they should take impact from the manager, supervisor, and those senior technicians who know the checklists by heart.
 The last ensures that their institutional knowledge is not lost when they retire.
-It's important to listen to technicians.
-Sometimes they may adjust things because they don't see the point, sometimes they might come up with a more efficient way to do things that need to be reflected in the next version of the checklist.
+It is important to listen to technicians.
+Sometimes they may adjust things because they do not see the point.
+Sometimes, they might come up with a more efficient way to do things that need to be reflected in the next version of the checklist.

-Traditionally, checklists involved clipboards which might be carried by a technician or hung close to the machine.
+Traditionally, checklists involved clipboards that might be carried by a technician or hung close to the machine.
 Digital checklists on Mobile EAM systems have a number of advantages over this:

-- Physical checklists can be moved, lost, knocked to the floor, etc. With EAM system, workers can simply use their phones to access digital checklists, making it less likely that a checklist will be unavailable when needed.
-Workers also don't need to go to a location to pick up a checklist to carry on the floor, which can also save a lot of time.
+- Physical checklists can be moved, lost, knocked to the floor, etc. With the EAM system, workers can simply use their phones to access digital checklists, making it less likely that a checklist will be unavailable when needed.
+Workers also do not need to go to a location to pick up a checklist to carry on the floor, which can also save a lot of time.